Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-The Planning Committee of Barking and Dagenham Council met on Monday 7 April 2025.
-The committee refused a planning application for a change of use from car sales to a hand car wash at 154 High Road, Chadwell Heath, Romford, citing concerns over noise, disturbance, and traffic impact.
-The committee also noted a report providing an update on the progress of the East London Joint Waste Plan (ELJWP).
+The Planning Committee of Barking and Dagenham Council met on Monday 07 April 2025.
+The committee refused a planning application for a change of use from car sales to a hand car wash at 154 High Road, Chadwell Heath, citing concerns over noise, traffic, and highway safety.
+The committee also noted an update on the progress of the East London Joint Waste Plan (ELJWP).

-• Noise and Disturbance: The committee determined that the proposed development would generate an unacceptable level of noise and disturbance to nearby residential occupiers due to its proximity and operating hours.
-It was felt that the proposed noise mitigation measures would be insufficient given the semi-open configuration and layout of the forecourt, leading to an unduly harmful impact on residential amenity.
-This was considered to be in conflict with national, London Plan, and Local Plan policies regarding residential amenity and unneighbourly development.
+1. Noise and Disturbance: The committee determined that the proposed car wash, due to its proximity to residential units and operating hours, would generate an unacceptable level of noise and disturbance.
+It was felt that the proposed noise mitigation measures would be insufficient given the semi-open configuration of the forecourt, leading to an unduly harmful impact on residential amenity.
+This was considered to be in conflict with national planning policy, London Plan policies D13 and D14, and Barking and Dagenham Local Plan policies DMD1 and DMSI3.

-• Highway Safety and Parking Pressure: The committee concluded that the development failed to demonstrate that the additional vehicular movements generated would not have a detrimental impact on highway safety and surrounding parking pressure.
-Concerns were raised about inadequate control measures to prevent vehicles from queuing on the public highway, disrupting traffic flow, and creating risks to pedestrians and motorists.
-This was deemed to be in conflict with national, London Plan, and Local Plan policies concerning transport impacts.
+2. Highway Safety and Parking Pressure: The committee concluded that the development failed to demonstrate that the additional vehicular movements would not negatively impact highway safety and surrounding parking.
+Concerns were raised about the lack of adequate control measures to prevent vehicles from queuing on the public highway, disrupting traffic flow, and increasing the risk of pedestrian and vehicular conflict.
+The addition of the car wash was seen as generating unacceptable levels of traffic and movement conflict within the site, conflicting with national planning policy, London Plan policy T4, and Barking and Dagenham Local Plan policy DMT1.

-The committee received a report providing an update on the progress of the East London Joint Waste Plan (ELJWP).
-This plan, jointly prepared by the East London Boroughs of Barking and Dagenham, Havering, Newham, and Redbridge, sets out the strategic vision and objectives for sustainable waste management in the region.
+The committee received an update on the progress of the East London Joint Waste Plan (ELJWP) from Marilyn Smith, Principal Policy Manager.
+The ELJWP is a joint planning framework for waste management in East London, prepared by the London Boroughs of Barking and Dagenham, Havering, Newham, and Redbridge.

 Attendees